Sonic Advance 3/Technical information/RAM Editing

 |07 - 0F||Passed||Passed||Passed|

-Values from 00 to 07 mean Boss Arena incomplete.
+Values from 00 to 07 mean Boss Act incomplete.
 Values from 08 to 0F mean otherwise.
-However the Boss Arena can only be accessed when all three acts are complete (07 or 0F).
+However the Boss Act can only be accessed when all three Acts are complete (07 or 0F).

 At least, I figured the "binary spirit" embed in this one.
-In order to check how many emeralds you have, convert the flag value to binary and read it from right to left, as if it would be from Zone 1 to Zone 7.
-All emeralds is 7Fh (01111111) and no emeralds is 0 (00000000).
+In order to check how many Chaos Emeralds you have, convert the flag value to binary and read it from right to left, as if it would be from Zone 1 to Zone 7.
+All Emeralds is 7Fh (01111111) and no Emeralds is 0 (00000000).
 Let's say the current flag value is 47h.
-Converting it to binary (01000111) and then checking out will reveal that emeralds from Zone 1, 2, 3 and 7 were gotten.
-This flag works in Chao's Playground regardless how many Chaos you found.
+Converting it to binary (01000111) and then checking out will reveal that Emeralds from Zones 1, 2, 3 and 7 were gotten.
+This flag works in Chao's Playground regardless of how many Chao have been found.

-Very simple.
-It's set to 1 when you collect a SP key in an act.
-The end-of-level results thing checks this flag to add 1 SP key to your count.
+This value is set to 1 when the player collects a Special Key in an Act.
+The end-of-level results screen checks this flag to add 1 Special Key to the player's count.